MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

-That may look trivial, but implementing `try_from_bytes` is where memory-layout-requirements have to be checked, there are crates for that, like [bytemuck](https://docs.rs/bytemuck/latest/bytemuck/), if encountering that kind of situation, looking into that is recommended.
+That may look trivial, but implementing `try_from_bytes` is where memory-layout-requirements have to be checked, there are crates for that, like [bytemuck](https://docs.rs/bytemuck/latest/bytemuck/), if encountering that kind of situation looking there is a good start.

 ---

+### Back to abstracting

 Now the signature looks like this: